onlyquake/xonotic-wiki/Old_Creating_Maps.md

 Introduction
 ------------

-Creating maps requires the [[Netradiant]], a gtkradiant based mapping program that generates .bsp files compiled by q3map2.
-It helps to have a [[well packaged map]] while reading through this article.
+Creating maps requires the [Netradiant](Netradiant), a gtkradiant based mapping program that generates .bsp files compiled by q3map2.
+It helps to have a [well packaged map](well packaged map) while reading through this article.

 Using Netradiant
 ----------------

-NetRadiant is a fork of the popular Quake-based game editor, GtkRadiant, if you have familiarity with that software or another derivative of it, this For more information and more in-depth specifics, refer to the [[Netradiant]] page.
+NetRadiant is a fork of the popular Quake-based game editor, GtkRadiant, if you have familiarity with that software or another derivative of it, this For more information and more in-depth specifics, refer to the [Netradiant](Netradiant) page.

 ### Compiling from Source